marmota-app/marmdown/README.md

 The "new", stateful markdown parser for [marmota.app](https://marmota.app)

+## Design

+This markdown parser serves two main purposes:

+* Make it possible to partially parse a document: When a part of the document changes, only the smallest possible portion of the document should be re-parsed.
+* Re-generate the document's text from the model: The program must be able to change the document's model and then generate the document's text from it.

+Read more about the design decisions in [the Design documentation](./docs/design.md)

 ## Differences to GitHub Flavored Markdown

 Marmota-Flavored-Markdown (MfM) tries to be mostly compatible with